-Just because you made it under the wires a few months ago doesn’t mean you’ll make it today.
+- Just because you made it under the wires a few months ago doesn’t mean you’ll make it today.
 Wires can sag many feet depending on the temperature.

 - Use a spotter that can get a better view to ensure you'll be out of the danger zone and in the safe zone.

 Use caution if contact occurs

 - Stay on your equipment to remain safe.
 Warn others to stay away from the area.

 - If you can drive out of harm’s way without causing more damage, go ahead.

 - If you must get off your equipment due to a fire or other emergency, jump clear of the equipment with both feet together.
-Do not touch anything as you may become the path to ground.
+Don't touch anything as you may become the path to ground.
 Hop with both feet together to get away.

 - Call your utility immediately and keep others far away from the danger until professionals arrive.
 If you don’t know which utility to call, simply call 911.